sodadata/docs/soda-sql/documentation/warehouse.md

     SNOWFLAKE_PASSWORD: someotherexamplepassword
 ```

-Note that it is not mandatory that you use this env_vars YAML file to store your credentials.
-The env_vars YAML is where Soda SQL looks first when running a scan, but if the file does not exist, it uses the runtime environment variables from the current shell.
+Beyond storing warehouse login credentials, you can use env_vars to securely store any parameter in the warehouse YAML file.
+Best practice dictates that you use env_vars to store login credentials and any other sensitive data such as API keys or tokens.
+Note, however, that it is not mandatory that you use this env_vars YAML file to store your credentials.
+The env_vars YAML is where Soda SQL looks first when it runs a scan, but if the file does not exist, it uses the runtime environment variables from the current shell.

 For example, if you use you Google Cloud Platform, you can [set runtime environment variables](https://cloud.google.com/functions/docs/env-var) in your cloud platform where Soda SQL will find the login credentials it needs to access your warehouse.
 Set a single variable in your cloud platform that Soda SQL can locate and use.
 Then, since you do not need it, locate and delete the env_vars YAML file that Soda SQL created in your local home directory.